Matthew-Hurrell/viva-la-nacho/README.md

 #### Post Recipe Notification

-When a user submits a recipe successfully the post a recipe page is refreshed and the form is hidden from view.
+When a user submits a recipe successfully, the post a recipe page is refreshed and the form is hidden from view.
 A content box notification is displayed thanking the user for submitting their recipe.
 The box contains two button links - one to post another recipe, which refreshes the page and displays the recipe form again, and a home button which returns the user back to the home page.
-This process makes it easier for a user to post multiple recipes as they can be returned back to the recipe form with just one click.
+This process makes it easier for a user to post multiple recipes, as they can be returned back to the recipe form with just one click.

 ![Recipe Submission Confirmation](readme/assets/images/recipe-submission-confirmation.png)